FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 **AND THAT**, the Retail Economic Incentive Scheme for Vacant Property from 01/01/2023 until

-31/12/2023 in accordance with Section 66 of the Local Government Act, 2001, as amended--- 32
+31/12/2023 in accordance with Section 66 of the Local Government Act, 2001, as amended
+---
+32

 by Section 43 of the Local Government Reform Act, 2014 subject to finances available, is